Miriam Michael Stimson

 Miriam Michael Stimson, OP (born Marian Emma Stimson, December 24, 1913 – June 15, 2002 in Chicago) was a member of the Adrian Dominican Sisters and a chemist.
 She was the second woman to lecture at the Sorbonne and taught at Siena Heights University.
 She is noted for her work on spectroscopy, and played a role in the history of understanding DNA.

 Early life

-Stimson grew up in a Catholic family of English with an Irish descent, where she was the third child of Mary Holland and Frank Stimson.
+Stimson grew up in a Catholic family of English and Irish descent, the third child of Mary Holland and Frank Stimson.
 Throughout childhood, Stimson's family encountered several illnesses.
 Her older brother had polio, and her younger sister contracted a bacterial infection that affected her heart.
 Complications from the birth of twins left her mother with high blood pressure that affected her memory.
 Stimson helped raise her younger siblings, and taught her younger sister how to read.
 This experience shaped her personality as an educator.

 Education and career

 Stimson's family was Catholic.
 Her parents encouraged her siblings and her to learn about their religion; Stimson took an interest in science early on.
 Frank and Mary Stimson supported their children in their desire for education.
 When Stimson reached the age of fourteen, her parents sent her to St. Joseph College and Academy, a Catholic academy in Adrian, Michigan, run by the Adrian Dominican Sisters.
 She worked on "wound-healing hormones" and helped to create a new hemorrhoid cream (preparation H)" before studying DNA bases and structure.

 After graduating, she worked at St. Joseph College.
 She joined the Adrian Dominican Sisters and completed her education at Siena Heights College.
 Later she taught at Siena Heights College in Adrian and attended graduate school at the Institutum Divi Thomae.

 Stimson taught chemistry at Siena Heights University and served as an academic advisor.